Communication-Efficient Distributed SVD via Local Power Iterations: Discussion

+\paragraph{Increase local sample size.} In addition to OPT or the decay strategy, we find that increasing local data size also reduces the final error.
+Intuitively, if $s_i$ is sufficiently large, then $\M_i = \frac{1}{s_i}\A_i^\top\A_i$ will be very close to $\M = \frac{1}{n}\A^\top\A$.
+Actually, this is true if we construct each $\A_i$ by sampling uniformly from the overall data $\A$ (see Lemma~\ref{lem:uniform}).
+Therefore, to make $\eta$ sufficiently small, we can increase local data size.
+If the total number of rows $n$ is fixed in advance, increasing each $s_i$ is equivalent to decreasing the number of worker nodes $m$.

-\paragraph{The bound on $\eta$.} Assumption~\ref{assum:uniform} is a commonly seen guarantee for matrix approximation problems.
-It tries to make sure that each local data set $\A_i$ is a typical representative of the whole dataset $\A$.
+The term $\eta = \max_{i \in [m]} \|\M_i -\M\|_2/\|\M\|_2$ is commonly used to analyze matrix approximation problems.
+It aims to ensure each $\A_i$ is a typical representative of the whole dataset $\A$.
 Prior work \cite{gittens2013revisiting,woodruff2014sketching,wang2016spsd} showed that uniform sampling and the partition size in Lemma~\ref{lem:uniform} suffice for that $\M_i$ well approximates $\M$.
 The proof is based on matrix Bernstein~\cite{tropp2015introduction}.
-Therefore, under uniform sampling, smallness of $\eta$ means sufficiently large local dataset size (or equivalently a small number of worker nodes).
+Therefore, under uniform sampling, the smallness of $\eta$ means sufficiently large local dataset size (or equivalently a small number of worker nodes).
+This can be also seen in Table~\ref{table:eta}.

+One may doubt the motivation of each device anticipating the cooperated eigenspace estimation due to the large local dataset assumption.
+Here we focus on the empirical PCA rather than the population PCA.
+This implies we inevitably suffer a statistic error that will diminish if we have an infinite number of total samples.
+As a result, if $m$ devices participate in the training with comparable local data size, the statistical error can be reduced by a factor of $\sqrt{m}$.
+See Appendix~\ref{appen:stat_error} for more details.

 \begin{lem}[Uniform sampling.]
-Let $\eta, \delta \in (0, 1)$ be any fixed parameters.
+Let $\epsilon, \delta \in (0, 1)$.
 Assume the rows of $\A_i$ are sampled from the rows of $\A$ uniformly at random.
-Assume the partitions are sufficiently big, that is, for all $i = 1$ to $m$,
+Assume each node has sufficiently many samples, that is, for all $i \in m$,